 International Master of Science in Health Management in Aquaculture

-AquaH is a 2-year master programme that studies the interaction between the health of aquaculture species and their environment.
-The programme contributes to the sustainable supply of healthy and tasty seafood by training experts that are able to develop innovative solutions to current and future health and disease problems in the aquaculture industry.
+AquaH is a two-year Master's programme that studies the interaction between the health of aquaculture species and their environment.
+The programme contributes to the sustainable supply of healthy and tasty seafood by training experts who are able to develop innovative solutions to current and future health and disease problems in the aquaculture industry.

 Master's Programme